-On November 2, 2015, Isa Saharkhiz was arrested for “insulting the Supreme Leader” and “propaganda against the regime”.
-A post on Saharkhiz’s Facebook page, which is run by his family, reported his detention and shared a photo of the search warrant for his home.
+On November 2, 2015, Isa Saharkhiz was arrested for “insulting the Supreme Leader” and “propaganda against the regime.”
+A post on Saharkhiz’s Facebook page, which was run by his family while he was incarcerated, reported his detention and shared a photo of the search warrant for his home.

-In an interview with Journalism Is Not A Crime, Saharkhiz's son, Mehdi Saharkhiz, who is based in New Jersey, USA, spoke about the sudden arrest of his father, who despite his critical health condition has vowed to go on hunger strike – and how his detention might be a part of a larger crackdown on journalists and activists before next year’s parliamentary elections in Iran.
+In an interview with Journalism Is Not A Crime, Saharkhiz's son, Mehdi Saharkhiz, who is based in New Jersey, USA, spoke about the sudden arrest of his father, who despite his critical health condition vowed to go on hunger strike.
+He also expressed his view that the 2015 arrest was part of a larger crackdown on journalists and activists before the 2016 parliamentary elections in Iran.

 Besides Isa Saharkhiz, at least three other journalists were arrested in early November 2015 and allegedly accused of being members of an “infiltration network” colluding with hostile Western governments.

-Saharkhiz, who suffers from severe kidney problems and heart disease, has been on several hunger hunger strikes since his arrest, protesting against prison conditions and the fact that there has been no progress on his case.
-According to his family he has lost 20 kilos.
-On February 19, Saharkhiz was transferred to solitary confinement without explanation.
+Saharkhiz, who suffers from severe kidney problems and heart disease, went on several hunger strikes after his arrest in 2015, protesting against prison conditions and the fact that there had been no progress on his case.
+According to his family, he lost 20 kilograms in weight between late 2015 and early 2016 while in prison.
+On February 19, 2016, Saharkhiz was transferred to solitary confinement without explanation.

 “There is evidence that my name was on a list of people whose arrests were planned before the fraudulent election in 2009 got underway.
 There was a vast operation to arrest us, which started shortly after the polls closed at 11 pm on Monday June 12.
 My own arrest was delayed due to my many trips and my frequent absences from my home and office.
 I was summoned to the Intelligence Ministry by phone but I was absent at the time and could not report to them as requested.
 A few hours after Ayatollah Khamenei’s speech at Friday Prayers on June 19, there was a lot of focus on the interviews I’d done with foreign Persian-language TV and radio networks and their correspondents in Iran.
 My arrest was a priority, so much so that Saeed Mortazavi, Prosecutor General of Tehran at the time, came to arrest me personally.
 The police tried to lure me to the prosecutor’s office so they could arrest me there but it didn’t work.
 Next, they raided my home and my office close to Vanak Square on Sunday June 21 and Monday June 22.
 They confiscated some of my personal items and papers.
 It took them three weeks.